grscwf/twin-mt/nero-dev-guide.md

     - Most sections are segments of a chapter that have distinct "notable" variables.
 Eg, `n1d` is the section where `n1_candleLit` is true but `n2_ivexGone` is false.
-  - The `/F` indicates draft status of the passage.
-    - `/F` is "finished" - passage is complete and fully written.
-    - `/D` is "draft" - passage has all major logic, but placeholder text.
-    - `/P` is "plan" - passage has an outline of logic.
-    - `/S` is "sketch" - passage is a vague sketch.
-    - Doing this in the passage title (instead of passage tags) lets us easily color the links to draft passages.
-      TODO: use in-passage decl instead; renaming is annoying in twee.
 - If a script or style is only used by a single passage, it's usually inlined in the passage.
 - Large scripts used by a single passage are usually extracted to a